Final Objects

 }

-This object requires no external testing.
-The $been property contains complete evidence of completion.
+This object does not need external tests.
+This is because the $been property contains complete evidence of completion.

 final readonly class FailedOrder